Tony Lewis FRICS – Chartered Surveyor

 Market Valuations of residential property are required for a wide variety of purposes, these include:

-• Purchase (including as a Market Valuation Appendix to a Building Survey);
+• Purchase (including as a Market Valuation Appendix to a Level 3 Building Survey);

 • Sale;